jillesca/DEVWKS-2551/README.md

 This example showcases an NSO service that use Python to simplify templates, making them easier to maintain.

 > [!NOTE]
 > Work with the files under the [packages/router](packages/router/) directory.
-This package has a symbolic link to the NSO directory.
+This package has a symbolic link to the running NSO packages directory.

+### Prepare the example

 First compile the package used.